Skip to main content

 Privacy

-The Privacy Act 1988 (Privacy Act) is the principal piece of Australian legislation protecting the handling of personal information about individuals.
-This includes the collection, use, storage and disclosure of personal information in the federal public sector and in the private sector.
+The Privacy Act 1988 is the main piece of Australian legislation that protects the handling of personal information about individuals.
+This includes how personal information is collected, used, stored and disclosed in the federal public sector and in the private sector.

-Other statutory provisions also affect privacy and separate privacy regimes apply to state and territory public sectors.
-We assist the Attorney-General to administer the Privacy Act.
+Other statutory provisions also affect privacy.
+Separate privacy regimes apply to state and territory public sectors.
+We help the Attorney-General administer the Privacy Act.

 Find out more about the history of the Privacy Act on the Office of the Australian Information Commissioner website.